 Live Performance/Life, Credit: Son

 When my father got back into conducting after retiring for many years, it was a great opportunity for me to begin taping and filming his performances.
 He rallied after recovering from a heart attack at the age of 88 – and decided to go to Vegas – of all places.
 This struck a chord in me, and I felt it was a documentary opportunity I could not pass up.
-Watch some of the new “My Life in Music” documentary – taken from the documentary film also online: “Taking Chances with Irving.”
+Watch some of the edited “My Life in Music” documentary – taken from the documentary film “Taking Chances with Irving.”

 Credit: D.P./addl.
 D.P.